If you are a dog owner then it is more than likely that you have had to deal with matted dog hair on a number of occasions.

 And getting the tufts out can be uncomfortable for your dog and messy for your living area.
 It’s amazing how difficult it can be to remove dog hair from furniture, not to mention clothing.

-So what really causes it?
-Are you using the right grooming equipment?
+So what really causes dog matting?
+Are you using the right grooming equipment and does it include a dematting comb?
 And most importantly, is there a way you can reduce the amount of matting in the first place or better yet prevent it all together?

 The following article provides information on what you need to know about the causes of knots in your dog’s hair and information on how to remove them if matting does occur.